What to expect from our department

 Hospitalists visit their patients at least once a day — and more often as needed.
 Our team members usually work several days in a row so we can get to know the kids better.

 If you have a question or concern, we’re here to help.
-Even if it’s 4 a.m. on Christmas, you’ll always find us busy on the unit.
+Even if it’s 4:00 a.m. on a holiday, you’ll always find us busy on the unit.
 To speak with your hospitalist, please ask your child’s nurse or any member of the care team.

 Get to know our team

-Our full team of doctors and nurse practitioners in the hospitalist program at Children’s can be found below.
+Our full team of doctors and nurse practitioners in the pediatric hospital medicine department at Children’s Minnesota can be found below.
 (Click on their names to read their profiles.)